Verified compilation of space-efficient reversible circuits: Languages

 \subsection{Boolean expressions}

 Our compiler uses XOR-AND Boolean expressions -- single output classical circuits over XOR and AND gates -- as an intermediate language.
 Compilation from Boolean expressions into reversible circuits forms the main ``code generation'' step of our compiler.
-We briefly describe its syntax and semantics.

 A Boolean expression is defined as an expression over Boolean constants, variable indices, and logical $\oplus$ and $\land$ operators.
-Explicitly, we define Note that we use the symbols $\false, \true, \oplus$ and $\land$ interchangeably with their interpretation in the Boolean field $\mathbb{F}_2$.
-We use $\vars{B}$ to refer to the set of variables used in $B$.
+Explicitly, we define Note that we use the symbols $\false, \true, \oplus$ and $\land$ interchangeably with their interpretation in $\B$.
+We use $\vars{B}$ to refer to the set of free variables in $B$.

 We interpret a Boolean expression as a function from (total) Boolean-valued states to Booleans.
 In particular, we define $\Stat = \N\rightarrow\B$ and denote the semantics of a Boolean expression by $\sem{B}:\Stat\rightarrow\B$.
-The formal definition of $\sem{B}$ is obvious, but we include it below for completeness:
+The formal definition of $\sem{B}$ is obvious so we omit it.